 While not academically trained, I've read my fair share of books on Jewish-Christian relations and Catholic-Jewish dialogue over the decade.
 None of them come close to the achievement of Connelly's, which I imagine will be a resource for years to come.
 Though published in , I'm happy to have discovered and to have read it.

 When discussing Catholic resistance to National Socialism and protection of the Jews, it is my impression that Catholics tend to get particularly defensive, focusing their attention on notable figures who distinguished themselves by speaking out in defense of, or actively protecting, the Jewish people.
 The antagonists in their scenario tend to be the Nazis, depicted as chiefly secular, atheist, pagan or anti-Christian (which they were to a large extent).
 Lost in this perspective, however, is a clear and deserved recognition of just how deeply entrenched antisemitism -- both of a racial and religious variety -- was among parishioners and clergy within the Catholic Church itself (to be clear, the Catholic Church in Europe is the focus here).
-Under such circumstances, it is not at all suprising that those few who struggled to come to arrive at better relations with the Jewish people were often met with ecclesiastical roadblocks.
-In my mind, Connelly's intensive historical research into this era of the Church under National Socialism is worth the price of the volume alone as a reference resource.
+Under such circumstances, it is not at all suprising that those few who struggled to come to arrive at better relations with the Jewish people were often met with ecclesiastical roadblocks and outright opposition from the clergy on multiple levels within the Church.
+Connelly's intensive historical research into this era of the Church under National Socialism is worth the price of the volume alone as a reference resource.

 Connelly makes a notable observation that